kyuhyongpark/boolmore/README.md

 - ID : id of the experiment for easy reference
 - Score : A model that agrees with this experiment will get this score.
 - Source : Values of the source nodes.
-For example, source1=0, source2=1. *Note that the values of all source nodes must be specified for every experiment.*
+For example, source1=0, source2=1. *Note that all source nodes that have a default value (see parameters), must have their values specified for every experiment.*
 - Perturbation : Any known interventions.
 For example, node1 KO, node2 CA, node3 KO
 - Observed node : the observed node
 - Categorization : one of OFF, OFF/Some, Some, Some/ON, ON